Weekend Adventure Planner: 3 Ways to Enjoy Spring in Portland

 Just a short 45 minute drive out of Portland, you’ll find 40 acres of gorgeous tulip fields at the Wooden Shoe Tulip Festival in Woodburn, Ore.
 Family-friendly weekend activities include pony rides, a zip line, climbing wall, archery tag, paintball and even hot air balloon rides.
 To make it a full day adventure, pack up the family bikes and map out a ride in and around Woodburn before the festival.

-- Extras: The festival ends May 5.
-Admission is $5 per bicycle or motorcycle and $10 per car, and some activities like the pony rides and zip line cost an additional $5 to $7.
+- Extras: The festival ends in May.
+Some activities like the pony rides and zip line have an additional cost.
 Check the field report before you go to see which flowers are in bloom and any activities happening on the day you go.

 Bring out the Bikes: Willamette River Loop Trail

-If you’ve been hiding your bike indoors during the rainy winter, the upcoming weekend sunshine offers the perfect time to grease up those gears and get back into summer biking form.
+After months of hiding your bike indoors during the rainy winter, spring sunshine offers the perfect time to grease up those gears and get back into summer biking form.
 For those willing to break a sweat, the Willamette River Loop Trail begins in South Portland and takes you on a mostly-flat, 30 mile ride with great views of the river.

 If 30 miles sounds like too much to handle, check out this list of the top nine rides around Portland, with routes available for all skill levels.

 - Directions: This ride begins and ends at the Salmon Street Springs Fountain at 1000 Southwest Naito Parkway in Portland.
-Get driving directions to the starting point with this Google Map.
 Also, be sure to download this detailed map of the ride with turn by turn directions from the Portland Bureau of Transportation.

 Hitting the Trail: Warrior Point Hike on Sauvie Island